Encouraging and empowering our people.

 To maintain a diverse workforce we need to attract talented individuals from different backgrounds and make sure our culture supports them.
 Our Guiding Principles have always included a statement on how diversity gives us a competitive advantage, but we need to ensure our people fully embrace this value and promote it globally.

 Operating in more than 200 markets, we have a very diverse workforce in terms of nationality.
-In 2013, we had 142 nationalities working in management globally.
+In 2017, we had 143 nationalities working in management globally.
+We are pleased with the continuous progress we are making and the sustainable pipeline we are building in terms of nationality diversity.

 British American Tobacco is one of the world’s most international businesses and many of its Group companies have their own websites.